formkiq/formkiq-client-sdk-python/docs/MappingsApi.md

 Add New Mapping

-Creates a new mapping; ONLY available with FormKiQ Enterprise
+Creates a new mapping; available as an Add-On Module

 ### Example